MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 ### [Java](#tab/java)

 Starting with Java agent version 3.0.3, specific autocollected telemetry can be surpressed.

-For example, if you want to stop collecting SQL telemetry, you can disable the JDBC instrumentation.
 For more information, see [Suppress specific autocollected telemetry](./java-standalone-config.md#suppress-specific-autocollected-telemetry).

 > [!NOTE]
 > There's no need to filter SQL telemetry for PII reasons since all literal values are automatically scrubbed.